 Please do not expect any better than NAT IPv4 data.
 We hope one day to do better.

-Roaming is no extra charges in EU and US.
-No details on other roaming yet.
+Roaming is no extra charges in EU and US for up to 3 months in any year.
+No other roaming is planned, sorry.

 The SIM has an application menu for IMSI.
 This normally should be set to automatic to allow Roaming.